chroakPRO/Desktop-Grabber/README.md

 ### No information
 ```
 I wont create any "documentation" for this one.
-It's a class for Dekstop Grabbing.
+It's a class for Desktop Grabbing.

 Not really complete.

 ```